Indians players, owner meet to discuss potential name change

 The possible name change wasn’t the only topic discussed and the team touched on “a little bit of everything” with Dolan, Francona said.

-During the playing of the national anthem before exhibition games, Cleveland’s players have been standing next to each other in front of their dugout with one hand over their hearts and the other on a teammate’s shoulder.
-They decided to stand and not kneel during the anthem to show unity and as a way of expressing their support for social justice and reforms.
+During the playing of the national anthem before exhibition games, Cleveland’s players have been standing next to each other in front of their dugout with one had over their hearts and the other on a teammate’s shoulder.
+They decided to stand and not kneel during the anthem to show unity and as a way of express their support for social justice and reforms.

 Francona credited Dolan for his willingness to engage with the players.